sujithjay/sujithjay.github.io/notes/Order-without-Design.md

 - Congestion is measured using TTI - Travel Time Index - ratio of travel time in peak periods vs. travel time in free-flow conditions.

 #### The Supply Side
+- Increasing Road Supply in already dense areas is not feasible: the Haussmann project in 1850s Paris is unique in this respect.
+The alternative of an underground rail network makes more sense for modern cities.
+The arithmetic depends on price per square metre of real estate vs. price per square metre of underground construction.
+- In general, a planner has to act on the demand side rather than on the supply side, to improve mobility.